djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/README.md

 [Azure IoT Hub PowerShell Scripts](https://github.com/djaus2/az-iothub-ps)

 - Get an Azure Subscription (You can get a free one for a month or so).
-= When cloned open the PS folder in VS Code and from a terminal run:
+- Clone the above repository and open the PS folder in VS Code and from a terminal run:

 ```
 ./get-iothub